 How to use the Postoria MCP server

-The Postoria MCP server lets MCP-compatible AI tools connect to Postoria through the Postoria Public API.
+The Postoria MCP server lets MCP-compatible AI tools create and manage posts in Postoria through the Postoria Public API.

-The server can help an AI tool list workspaces, find social accounts and queues, import or upload media, publish posts, schedule posts, add posts to queues, check post status, and delete posts in Postoria.
+The MCP server can help an AI tool list workspaces, find social accounts and queues, import or upload media, publish posts, schedule posts, add posts to queues, list existing posts, check post status, and delete posts in Postoria.

 MCP support depends on the AI tool you use.
-Common MCP-compatible tools include Claude Desktop, Cursor, Claude Code, and ChatGPT custom apps where custom MCP connections are available.
+MCP-compatible tools may include Claude Desktop, Cursor, Claude Code, and ChatGPT custom apps where custom MCP connections are available.

 Before you start